Waifu-im/waifu-api/README.md

 # WAIFU.IM
-An easy to use API that allows you to get waifu pictures between more than 14 tags and 4000 images !
+ An easy to use API that allows you to get waifu pictures between a variety of different tags and more than 4000 images!